Ceviche9/Ceviche9/README.md

 ## 👨🏿‍🚀 About me

-- Student at IFCE - Federal Institute of Education, Science and Technology of Ceará.
 - My website: https://tunde-dev.vercel.app/
 - Focusing on improving my skills in full stack development.
 - In love with the javascript ecosystem 💛